 SimplePay Group is a global payment services provider with headquarters in Australia.
-Currently processing over 5 million transactions per month, over \$1B payments transacted per annum and presence is Asia-Pacific, United Kingdom, Europe and the United States with over 300 payment connectors and 90 alternative payment types.
+Currently processing over 5 million transactions per month, over \$1B payments transacted per annum and presence is Asia-Pacific, United Kingdom, Europe and the United States with over 300 payment connectors and 90 alternative payment types

-- Multi Bank Support

-- On/Off Shore processing

-- Kina Settlement

-- Local Support & Presence

-- Fraud Prevention

-- Intelligent Routing

-- OmniChannel Payments

-- Connected to over 160 countries
+Connected to over 160 countries

 WWW.BAIMEASI.COM

 Contact us at getonline@baimeasi.com

 Some of Our Clients include

-LIVINC LIFESTYLE, CULTURE, SPORT, ENTERTAINMENT Firepower ...
-Australian soldiers with captured Japanese weapons.
-VEARS KOKODA REMEMBERED On the 75th anniversary of the Kokoda Campaign, Dr Peter Williams re-tells the story of one of the most famous conflicts of World War 2.
-Iving out of Port Moresby to the north or east, you'll cross the Owen Stanley Range, a spine of green, jungled mountains and ridges splitting the south-eastern tail of Papua New Guinea in two.
+LIVING LIFESTYLE, CULTURE, SPORT, ENTERTAINMENT

+KOKODA REMEMBERED On the 75th anniversary of the Kokoda Campaign, Dr Peter Williams re-tells the story of one of the most famous conflicts of World War 2. lying out of Port Moresby to the north or east, you'll cross the Owen Stanley Range, a spine of green, jungled mountains and ridges splitting the south-eastern tail of Papua New Guinea in two.
 Several tracks wind between 3000-metre peaks from the southern coast to a plain, which runs to the north coast at Buna.
 One of these tracks is named after a village that it passes through - Kokoda.
 For the average middle-aged person, such as myself, it's a 10-day walk from Port Moresby to Kokoda.
 'Walk' is probably not the right word, as you'll need your hands to climb up a steep ridge, then make an ever so careful descent down the other side to a roaring, rocky stream, crossing it on a log.
-Repeat four times with a rate of progress of one kilometre per hour and that's an average day on the trail. >
+Repeat four times with a rate of progress of one kilometre per hour and that's an average day on the trail.
+Port Moresby

-Kokoda remembered In 1942, during World War 2, a Japanese army advanced along the Kokoda Trail, intending to capture Port Moresby.
+In 1942, during World War 2, a Japanese army advanced along the Kokoda Trail, intending to capture Port Moresby.
 They were opposed, held, then driven back by Australians and Papuans.
 Look down and spare a thought for over 2000 men who died in those battles in the Owen Stanleys.
 Many of their bodies have never been found.
 Down there somewhere still is Masanoru Honda, a carpenter from the Japanese island of Shikoku, and Des Smith, a bus driver from Deniliquin in Australia.
 WHY PORT MORESBY?

 Armies need a base from which to launch and sustain military operations.
-The base should have a harbour, docks, airfields, storage sheds for supplies and a reliable source of fresh water.
-Much of this did not exist when the Australians first arrived in Port Moresby early in 1941, but within a year the town was transformed into the only site in mainland PNG capable of supporting a large army.
+The base should have a harbour, docks, airfields, storage sheds for supplies and a reliable source of fresh water Much of this did not exist when the Australians first arrived in Port Moresby early in 1941, but within a year the town was transformed into the only site in mainland PNG capable of supporting a large army.
 It was vital for the Australians to hold Port Moresby if they were to advance northwards through the islands.
 Similarly, even if the Japanese did not intend to invade the east coast of Australia, holding Port Moresby allowed them to threaten to do so one day.
 Without Port Moresby the Japanese threat to invade Australia was a hollow one.